weiping-playnext/Zenject/README.md

     In the case where the context is ProjectContext, it will only search within the project context prefab

+1. **FromComponentsInHierarchy** - Same as FromComponentInHierarchy except will match multiple values or zero values.
+You might use it for example and then inject **List<ContractType>** somewhere.
+Can be thought of as similar to `GetComponentsInChildren`

 1. **FromComponentSibling** - Look up the given component type by searching over the components that are attached to the current transform.
 The current transform here is taken from the object being injected, which must therefore be a MonoBehaviour derived type.

     ```csharp